wowpin/dumserver/README.md

 05/12/2018 11:19:23 [info] Executing boot time events 05/12/2018 11:19:23 [info] State Save interval: 5 seconds
 ```

+You now should be able to connect to your server on `<server IP/hostname>:35123`

 ## What now?
 I'd love to carry on developing this, it has been pretty fun so far.
 If anyone feels like they want to take it even further, feel free to get in touch.